 3. Lack of Time

-This the most common excuse by the managers why they hesitate to coach.
+This is the most common excuse by the managers why they hesitate to coach.
 Coaching is a developmental intervention.
 Managers today are competing against time to accomplish the goals and missions assigned by the Management.
 More things to do with fewer resources.
 Therefore, the fastest way to complete the assigned tasks is the directive way of communication.
 It is easy for the employees too.
-In the long run, they are constantly work in follow instructions mentality and lack of opportunity to think critically and solve problems innovatively.
+In the long run, they are constantly working in follow instructions mentality and lack of opportunity to think critically and solve problems innovatively.

 4. Lack of Developmental Mindset